bonn0062/GSoD/absolute_beginners.rst

   reversed_arr = np.flip(arr)

-If you want to print your reversed array, you could run:
+If you want to print your reversed array, you can run:

 ::